 To appeal financial aid probation a student must write a letter to the Academic Advisory Committee stating what circumstances lead to poor academic performance.
 Acceptable circumstances are generally outside of the student's control and are unavoidable.
 Examples include: Death of a family member, An illness or injury suffered by the student, Documented medical condition or serious illness, Documented learning disability, Domestic violence, Involuntary call to active military duty, Documented change in conditions or employment or Special circumstances of an unusual nature which are not likely to recur.
 Documentation to support the appeal must be submitted with the appeal letter.
 In addition, the appeal letter must state what steps have been taken to correct the situation.
 The student should submit the appeal letter to the Academic Department or a Program Director.
-While the appeal is being considered by the Academic Advisory Committee, the student should continue to attend classes.
-During the time the appeal is being considered and the student may continue to attend classes on a cash pay basis until the next SAP evaluation point.
+While the appeal is being considered by the financial aid appeal is denied, the student may continue to attend classes on a cash pay basis until the next SAP evaluation point.
 At the next evaluation point the student must meet or exceed the SAP benchmark to be making satisfactory academic progress.
 If the student is making SAP, financial aid eligibility is reestablished.
 If a student does not make SAP, the student is dismissed from the University.